EndPointCorp/end-point-blog/2008/12/08/best-practices-for-cron.html.md

 Use aliases (actually environment variables, but it’s easier to call them aliases) at the top of your cron script to store any commands, files, directories, or other things that are used throughout your crontab.
 Anything that is complex or custom to your site/user/server is a good candidate to make an alias of.
 This has many advantages:

 - The crontab file as a whole is easier to read.
-- Entries are easier to read, and allow you to focus on the "meat" of the entry, not the repeated constants.
+- Entries are easier to read, and allow you to focus on the “meat” of the entry, not the repeated constants.
 - Similar aliases grouped together allow for easier spotting of errors.
 - Changes only need to be made in one place.
 - It is easier to find and make changes.